Guide for Authors

 - The editorial board maintains the right to accept or reject articles.

-If the author/s benefited the financial resources of a specific organization or institution, or if they intend to thank those who assisted them to prepare the text, they should acknowledge this in the first footnote with no number.
+If the author/s benefited from the financial resources of a specific organization or institution, or if they intend to thank those who assisted them in preparing the text, they should acknowledge this in the first footnote with no number.